The Springfield Summer Games

 “Back then you had to be a really shitty winemaker not to make something incredible,” continued Jeannette.
 “Not like 2015; that was a very tough year.”

-The question I was wondering was, “if 1997 was such a great year, why on earth would you have to wait two decades for this guy to be ready to sing?”
+The question I asked was, “if 1997 was such a great year, why on earth would you have to wait two decades for this guy to be ready to sing?”
 It certainly doesn’t improve your cash flow to have to wait 20 years before seeing a return on your investment…So, as Austin Powers is fond of asking, “What does it all mean, Basil?!”

 Native yeast: how to have less cowbell in your wine